furtunadincarpati/airspace-hugo/exampleSite/content/english/blog/blog-post-6.md

 type: post

 ---
-During our 1-on-1 session we create a safe space for sharing and learning to advance towards the flow state by finding your hidden resources, increasing your confidence, and achieving clarity.
+During a 1-on-1 coaching session we create a safe space for sharing and finding your hidden resources, increasing your confidence, and achieving clarity.
 You would be amazed by how much stronger, more creative, and more resourceful you are!

 > _"Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom."
 Viktor Frankl_